 Considering Sarah and Bryan Baeumler have a reported net worth of $20 million, HGTV fans might be curious about how the Baeumlers made their money.
 After all, this is a family that had the means to purchase and rehabilitate a resort on the show Renovation Island.

-As Forbes reported last year, the couple spent about $2 million on a defunct resort in 2017, thinking they would spend $4 million to spruce up the oceanfront property on Andros Island in the Bahamas.
-Instead, they had spent more than $10 million on the renovation by the time of the Forbes article.
+As Forbes reported in 2020, the couple spent about $2 million on a defunct resort in 2017, thinking they would spend $4 million to spruce up the oceanfront property on Andros Island in the Bahamas.
+Instead, they had spent more than $10 million on the renovation by the time they were finished.

 Along the way, Bryan has become a TV star on HGTV and HGTV Canada.
 His show Disaster DIY aired from 2007 to 2011, House of Bryan ran from 2010 to 2015, Leave It to Bryan aired from 2012 to 2017, Bryan Inc. (called Renovation, Inc. in the United States) started airing in 2016 in Canada, and Island of Bryan (called Renovation Island in the U.S.) premiered in 2019.